ETHZ-INS/StressomeExplorer/README.md

 a runing web based version (no installation required) can be found under https://bohaceklab.hest.ethz.ch/StressomeExplorer

-Further, scripts and results related to the publication (REF) can be found in the /Results and /Scripts Folders
+Further, scripts and results related to the publication (https://www.biorxiv.org/content/10.1101/2021.03.26.436970v1) can be found in the /Results and /Scripts Folders

 ## Install
 To install the app on your local computer, simply downlad the ziped repository and extract its contents.
 Ensure R is installed on your computer.
 Then, install all required packages (see package versions below).